 Popular vineyard areas in this region are Pouilly-Fumé, Sancerre, and Valençay.
 The sparkling wines of Touraine and Vouvray are also well known.

-Looking for a vineyard tour and wine tasting?
-Then, Sancerre is your best bet for a wine tour.
-Sancerre is the place where the world-renowned Sancerre AOP is set, making some of the world’s best sauvignon blanc whites and sophisticated pinot noir reds.
+The town of Sancerre is another must for wine lovers, the place where the world-renowned Sancerre AOP is set, making some of the world’s best sauvignon blanc whites and sophisticated pinot noir reds.